 Both small and large tributaries flow into the Estuary, providing freshwater, essential nutrients, and in some cases pollutants.
 Large tributaries like the Rondout or Catskill Creeks to smaller streams such as Doodletown Brook or the Landsman Kill all play their own key role in the Hudson River ecosystem.
-Because of the obvious connection between the tributaries, their watersheds, and the Estuary, the Estuary Program includes a watershed approach in the overall research, management and protection of the Estuary.
-Through the watershed planning process, community leaders, watershed advocates, scientists and local governments work together to develop watershed conservation strategies.
+Because of the obvious connection between the tributaries, their watersheds, and the Estuary, the Estuary Program encourages a watershed approach to research, management and protection of the Estuary.
+Through watershed monitoring, outreach, planning and management, community leaders, watershed advocates, scientists and local governments work together to develop watershed conservation strategies.
 This process facilitates communication and partnerships among local stakeholders to document current watershed conditions and accomplish projects.
-Watershed-based planning is a foundation of the Hudson River Estuary Program's watershed initiative.
-It focuses on protecting healthy streams before they become degraded is a tenant of our watershed work, while also striving to improve water quality in impacted streams.
+Watershed-based planning and management is a foundation of the Hudson River Estuary Program's watershed initiative.
+Focusing on protecting healthy streams before they become degraded is a tenant of our watershed work, while also striving to improve water quality in impacted streams.

 What are the threats to Hudson River?

-Water quality is not what it was when the Half Moon sailed up the river 400 years ago, but it has improved over the lifetimes of Hudson Valley residents born 40 years ago.
-The Pure Waters Bond Act passed by New York State voters in 1965 and the federal Clean Water Act of 1972 were milestones in cleaning up a river that in many places was little more than an open sewer.
+Water quality is not what it was when the Half Moon sailed up the river 400 years ago, but it has improved over the last 40 years.
+The Pure Waters Bond Act passed by New York State voters in 1965 and the federal Clean Water Act of 1972 were milestones in cleaning up the Hudson, which in many places was little more than an open sewer.
 Since then, the Hudson has become a regional asset - its waters attractive to boaters, anglers, and swimmers as well as to fish, birds, and wildlife.
 In spite of these successes, threats and problems remain that will require many combined efforts to achieve.